tmplab/LJay/README.md

 In RGB Color mode (see note effects to switch Color mode)

 /red 0 : 			Switch off blue laser.

 /red 255 (or >0)  	Switch on blue laser

 /green 0 : 			Switch off blue laser

 /green 255 (or >0)  Switch on blue laser

 /blue 0 : 			Switch off blue laser

 /blue 255 (or >0)  Switch on blue laser

 # Bhoreal and Launchpad devices

-/led lednumber color : Switch on given led with given color.
+/led led number color : Switch on given led with given color.

 /led/xy  x y color	Switch on led wit x y position to given color.
 /xy x y

-/allcolorbhor : 	Switch all Bhoreal Leds with given colour (0-127) /clsbhor :      	Switch off all bhoreal colors /padmode : 			Code not available yet in LJay.
+/allcolorbhor : 	Switch all Bhoreal Leds with given colour (0-127)

+/clsbhor :      	Switch off all bhoreal colors

+/padmode : 			Code not available yet in LJay.
 Different modes available for Bhoreal and Launchpad.
 "Prompt" = 10 ; "Myxo" = 2 ; "Midifile" = 3

 # Nozoids synthetizers functions originated by nozosc.py and executed in llstr.py (See Nozosc readme for complete OSC implementation and how to control Nozosc)

 /nozoid/osc/number value : Store a new value for given oscillator/LFO/VCO

 /nozoid/X value 	use given oscillator/LFO/VCO number for X axis.
+See llstr.py

-See llstr.py /nozoid/Y value 	use given oscillator/LFO/VCO number for Y axis.
+/nozoid/Y value 	use given oscillator/LFO/VCO number for Y axis.
 See llstr.py

 /nozoid/color r g b set current laser color

 /nozoid/knob/number value : Not used yet

 /nozoid/mix/number value : Not used yet

 /nozoid/vco/number value : Not used yet

 /nozoid/lfo/number value : Not used yet